 - They will examine your total household income.

-- They will look at the full amount of tax debt you owe.
+- They will look at the full amount of tax liability you owe.

-- They will look at your living expenses and other debt.
+- They will look at your living expenses and other liability.

 - They will consider personal factors.

 - They will check to see that you qualify (those in bankruptcy or who have unfiled returns are not eligible).

 Once they’ve closely analyzed your situation, they will then accept or deny your settlement offer.
 They do accept a fair number of settlements, so there is a good chance they will accept yours if you meet the eligibility requirements and the offer is reasonable.